 Prepare both physical and digital copies of important papers.
 This protects your memories and information in case of device loss or damage.

 The Falkland Islands use the UK style plug (Type G), which has three square pins.
 The voltage is 240V.
 A Universal travel adapter with UK compatibility comes along for charging your devices.
 Sure is the local mobile provider.
 Make sure your mobile phone is unlocked to use a Sure SIM card.
 Local SIM cards can be purchased in Stanley.
 Mobile coverage is limited outside of Stanley and major settlements.
 International roaming can be expensive.
-For remote areas, do not rely on cell phone reception.
+For isolated places, do not rely on cell phone reception.

 Consider cloud storage or an External hard drive to back up photos and documents.